ngyupeng/tp/docs/UserGuide.md

 * Editing roles follows the same rules as editing tags.
 * The pin field takes in either "TRUE" or "FALSE"
 * If the student has no emergency contact, then both emergency contact fields (`ecn` and `ecp`) must be either both provided or not at all.
-* The enrollment year should be a positive integer or empty string (to delete)
+* The enrollment year should be a positive integer or empty string (to delete).

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.